As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 There are two different game modes on offer: quick play and daily training, with most of the minigames requiring the console to be in handheld mode.
 You get access to all sorts of training games, though some are locked, and the only way to access them is to complete your daily training a certain number of times - that certainly helps to keep things fresh.

 As with the original game, you can even get a brain age check by completing three standard puzzles.
-Honestly, I never paid too much attention to this, as one day I’d be 90 and the next I’d be 21 (I wish that was true).
+Honestly, I never paid too much attention to this, as one day I'd be 90 and the next I'd be 21 (I wish that were true).
 Like with Big Brain Academy, you can head online to see how your intelligence fairs against the competition.

 Brain Training games: A screenshot from a Solitaire

-Solitaire
+11. Solitaire

 Portable platforms: iOS and Android